MicrosoftDocs/sql-docs/docs/big-data-cluster/troubleshoot-hdfs-restore-admin.md

 # Restore HDFS admin rights

 HDFS access control lists (ACLs) modifications may have affected the `/system` and `/tmp` folders in HDFS.
+The most likely cause of ACL modification is a user manually manipulating the folder ACLs.

 ## Symptom